Skip to main content

 displayName: String!

-icon: String # Icon identifier for UI
+icon: String # Icon or emoji identifier for UI

 }